In this post we give you tips about where you can find a job in Ghent that doesn’t require Dutch language skills. Here are some options:

 Get a PhD at Ghent University

-Diana-Elena Mogosanu just finished her PhD in Gent, and now works as a life- and performance coach
+Diana-Elena Mogosanu finished her PhD in Gent, and started work as a life- and performance coach

-Diana-Elena Mogosanu’s first encounter with the city of Gent was a little over five years ago.
-She came to visit a friend who was already living here, working on a PhD at Ghent University.
+Diana-Elena Mogosanu’s first came to visit a friend who was already living in Ghent, working on a PhD at Ghent University.
 Little did she know that the best period of her life would start soon after this visit.
 It led her to becoming a PhD candidate in biomedical engineering.

 “Working at the Ghent University has been a great place for me to thrive both professionally and personally as it offers a great range of courses from specialist courses to creative thinking and leadership courses”, Diana say.
 “This latter type of courses had a great influence on me as they led me to following other training programs and becoming a life- and business performance coach.”

 For the pros and cons about Ghent Diana finds it “sometimes a bit challenging to break the ice when starting a friendship with a local person”.
 She likes the calmness of Gent, and also the environmental awareness of its residents.
 She adds: “Ghent is the perfect place for people to thrive, but also to enjoy themselves as there is an abundance of cultural activities for all ages and preferences!!”

 Here is a leaflet about doing a Phd in Ghent: Link to pdf.
 To support yourself financially you can apply for scholarships via e.g FWO or IWT, or get funding via Imec, VIB or iMinds.
 Another option is to be employed as full-time academic assisting staff or as a scientific employee while getting your degree.

 Self Employment: Work as a freelancer/start your own business!